tomeraf/CS101BGUTests/README.md

 # CS101BGUTests
-CS101 tests i built for BGU
+CS101 tests I built for BGU
+In every folder there is a ReadMe File which explains how to use the testers. if there is any issue feel free to contact me.